 If outside of the counties above, utilize the Alley Cat’s Feral Friends Network to find colony caregivers in your area in addition to local TNR efforts and veterinary resources for community cats.
 Additional resources may be viewed via our comprehensive and topic-driven Directory of Resources.

 For those in need – Spay and Neuter Certificates can be purchased directly through Friends of Animals and used at participating veterinary clinics.
-Please Note: Pet Community Center offers low-cost spay and neuter, prevention, testing and humane euthanasia services only.
-They do not offer diagnostics, x-ray, surgery beyond spay and neuter, etc.
+For low-cost spay and neuter, microchipping, vaccination and prevention call Pet Community Center at 615-512-5001, located at 943B Dr. Richard G Adams Dr. Nashville, TN 37211.

 Frankie’s Friends – This fund only applies to those being treated at Blue Pearl hospitals.

 Friends and Vets Helping Pets – This fund primarily assists those with tumors, broken bones and those needing ambulatory care, expensive medication or post-surgical prosthetic devices.

 Paws4Cure – This fund assists those with cancer, those who are heartworm positive and those needing wheelchair assist and/or non-routine care.

 The Pet Fund – This fund assists those needing non-routine care but is well known for extended wait periods.

 Lucy the Rescue Dog – This fund assist those who have a treatable disease or injury.